pixie-grasper/literate-programming/README.md

   end

 General case, sing below
-If the label-name end with ':@', the rtangle accepts codes as a general template.
+If the label-name end with ':@', the rtangle accepts the codes as a general template.
 In the general template code,
 - if '@'-mark followed by a number, the rtangle replaces it with an argument.
 - if '@@'-mark followed by parents, the rtangle replaces it with return value of the insides.